joboy-dev/BUHREC-Project/README.md

 - This will create a virtual environment in the current directory.
 - On Windows, you can also use the following command:
     `python -m venv c:\path\to\myenv`

+Just do `python-m venv venv` to put the virtual environment in the project root directory

 #### Activate the Virtual Environment
 After creating the virtual environment, activate it: